tokenring-ai/scripting/README.md

 # @tokenring-ai/scripting

+Comprehensive scripting language with variables, functions, and LLM integration for automating workflows and chat command sequences.

 ## Overview

-The TokenRing AI Scripting package provides a lightweight scripting language for automating workflows with variables, functions, lists, and LLM integration.
-It enables users to create dynamic, reusable command sequences with conditional execution, loops, and interactive prompts.
+The TokenRing AI Scripting package provides a powerful scripting language for automating workflows, managing variables, defining functions, and integrating with AI models.
+It supports script execution, control flow (conditionals, loops), variables, lists, and dynamic function execution with support for static, JavaScript, and LLM-powered functions.

-## Features

-- **Scripting Language**: Define and run predefined scripts consisting of chat command sequences
-- **Variables**: Create and manage variables with static values, LLM responses, or function results
-- **Functions**: Define static, LLM, or JavaScript functions with parameters
-- **Lists**: Work with arrays of strings for iteration and processing
-- **Control Flow**: Conditional execution with `/if`, iteration with `/for`, and loops with `/while`
-- **Interactive Prompts**: Collect user input with `/prompt` and `/confirm`
-- **Execution Control**: Pause execution with `/sleep` and evaluate expressions with `/eval`
-- **Native Integration**: Built-in `runAgent` function for running sub-agents
-- **Tool Integration**: Use the `script_run` tool with AI agents
-- **Context Handlers**: Custom context handlers for available scripts
-- **Block Parsing**: Robust block parsing for nested structures
-- **Argument Parsing**: Smart argument parsing respecting quotes and nested structures

 ## Installation